 The Tieflings, as described in the PHB, have a rather vague origin: “a pact struck generations ago infused the essence of Asmodeus -overlord of the Nine Hells- into their their bloodline”.
 Here’s how I see this “pact” for SiT.

 Justice in the City of Legacy has always been a straightforward affair.
 The Law is… unsophisticated.
-Even more so in the first decades.
+Even more so in the first decades of its existence.

 Murder and treason led to execution.
 Rape, theft, fraud, everything else in fact, led to branding (or ear-cutting), the most common punishment.
 Those who were brought before justice who already bore this kind of unglorious identifier were instead banished for life from the city.